A Functional Imperative Mix

 First, let me explain why I do not think persistent data structures a la Clojure is the solution.
 There are two reasons.

 The first is that it requires adopting a different and more functional style.
-This function:
+Take this function:

 def positive(numbers):